 Microwaving: The third method for making natural dyes is using your microwave.
 Place the fabric in a bowl and cover it with 1/2 cup of water.
 Microwave on high for 1 minute and let it sit for another 30 seconds.
 This will allow your fabric to soak up the dye.

-Why Natural Dyes for cotton is the Best?
+Why Natural Dyes for cotton are the Best?

 Types of natural dye sources for cotton fabric